August 30, 2022

 When I first started photographing newborns, I didn’t know how to soothe or pose them very well.
 The extensive of a collection of props or accessories was a pipe dream.
 My bins of minimal props were brought into client’s homes and I relied on their unpredictable lighting to get well lit images of their baby.
 Adequate tips weren’t given to parents.
 Sessions involved me moving around client furniture, bringing bins of props to their home, and the end result?
 Well let me show you the difference of what education and experience can bring you.
 You can judge whether you experience should influence the cost of a newborn photoshoot!

 Newborn photography is unlike any other genre.
 The amount of patience and attention to detail required is unique to this specialty.
 A photographer can have everything perfect, every finger in place, the baby can be sound asleep, and as the camera is raised into position, that beloved startle reflex kicks in and the whole pose has to be started over.
 For an experienced newborn photographer, this is par for the course!
 It’s an adorable quirk of this age, as are messy blankets during sessions.
 Well, maybe that’s less adorable, but equally as common.
 Find a photographer that is very comfortable holding, positioning, transitioning baby between setups and soothing.
 An experienced photographer will consistently get high quality final products because of their skills.
+This expertise, patience, perseverance and knowledge absolutely plays a part in the cost of a newborn photoshoot.

 Low Cost Versus High Quality